 Taxes in Maryland: State Tax Guide 2026

-Tax information is for educational purposes only and does not constitute tax advice.
-Consult a licensed tax professional for your specific situation.
+Tax information in this article on taxes in maryland: state tax guide 2026 is for educational purposes only and does not constitute tax, legal, or financial advice.
+Tax laws change, and individual circumstances vary.
+Consult a qualified tax professional or CPA for guidance specific to your situation.

 Maryland is one of the few states where residents pay both a state income tax and a mandatory local (county) income tax, pushing the combined top rate above 8% in some jurisdictions.
 The state also levies an estate tax with a lower threshold than the federal exemption.
 On the plus side, Maryland does not tax Social Security benefits, offers a generous pension exclusion for retirees, and has property taxes near the national average.